Fashion of Madonna: Cover girl

-Feats
+Achievements

 Madonna has achieved various feats in the sector.
 She is the first female entrepreneur to grace a Forbes cover according to themselves.
-Madonna became the inaugural cover for publications such as Spin (1985) and Shock from Colombia (1995).
-She was also the inaugural cover girl of Glamour for their Glamour Awards.
-Madonna also appeared more than any other person on the covers of Interview and Vanity Fair.

-As of 2009, Madonna was the 10th person with most People cover magazines (13).

-Madonna is the female artist with the most cover appearances on Rolling Stone either alone or including "collage" photoshoots, according to themselves.
-She is believed to be the first female figure on a cover for Rolling Stone special issues "Collectors edition".
-It's believed that Gaultier was the first designer to be featured on a magazine cover when he appeared in Glamour in 1990 along with Madonna.
+Madonna became the inaugural cover for publications such as Spin (1985), Greek magazine Pop Corn (1985) and Shock from Colombia (1995).
+She was also the inaugural cover girl of Glamour's Women of the Year issues.
+It's believed that Gaultier was the first designer to be featured on a magazine cover when he appeared on Glamour along with Madonna in 1990, according to an article from Madonna's official website.

-Under Anna Wintour's control, she became the first singer to be pictured on the cover of Vogue after a notable focus on models.
+Under Anna Wintour's control, she became her first singer to be pictured on the cover of Vogue, marked after a notable focus on models.
 Madonna also became the first singer to grace the covers of The Big Four and the only one until Rihanna matched this in 2021.
 In 2021, Madonna was the inaugural issue for L'Officiel Ibiza.
 About this collaboration, the magazine commented: "This project was born to pay a tribute to a contemporary icon who has defined, influenced and informed today's culture and aesthetics through her music and style".
 In 2022, Madonna was part of the first-ever NFT magazine covers designed by an NFT artist after Billboard partnership with World of Women.
-On January 2023, Madonna made the inaugural cover for Vanity Fair's European special issues "Icon" that cover their Italian, French and Spanish editions.
+In January 2023, Madonna made the inaugural cover for Vanity Fair's European special issues "Icon" that cover their Italian, French and Spanish editions.
 The annual issue was made to celebrate the stars who "contribute[s] to shape the modern culture".

+Madonna also appeared more than any other person on the covers of Interview and Vanity Fair.
+She is the international female artist with most cover appearances in Spanish magazine Shangay (8).
+Madonna is the female artist with the most cover appearances on Rolling Stone either alone or including "collage" photoshoots, according to themselves.
+She was also the first female figure on a cover for their special issues "Collectors edition".
+As of 2009, Madonna was the 10th person with most People cover magazines (13).